two men facing one another

 Northwestern Medicine Mesulam Center for Cognitive Neurology

 Monthly support group for family and care partners of people with PPA primary progressive aphasia.
-Meets online the third Monday of each month from 4:30 to 6:00 p.m.
+Meets online the first Monday of each month from 4:30 to 6:00 p.m.
 There is no fee to participate.

-312.908.9432
+Phone: 312.908.9432

 American Stroke Association - Support Group Finder